christopherhaney/christopherhaney.github.io/posts/dlss.md

 ### Summarizing Graphics vs. Performance

-If a game prioritize graphics, but sacrifices too much performance, the game might look pretty but will likely be frustrating to play.
-If a game prioritizes performance, but sacrifices too much in graphics, the game will risk not being visually engaging enough for the player.
-In the worst case the game's immersiveness<sup><a href="https://www.merriam-webster.com/dictionary/immersive" target="_blank">3</a></sup> will also be lost.
+If a game prioritizes graphics, but sacrifices too much performance, the game might look pretty but will likely be frustrating to play.
+If a game prioritizes performance, but sacrifices too much in graphics, the game may not be visually engaging enough for the player.
+In the worst case the game's immersiveness<sup><a href="https://www.merriam-webster.com/dictionary/immersive" target="_blank">3</a></sup> may also be lost.

-For decades graphics and performance have been a trade-off where many delicate compromises have to be made to create a quality video game.
-What if video game developers could easily have both high performance and ultra-realistic graphics without requiring insane GPU power to do so?
+For decades graphics and performance has led to trade-offs where many delicate compromises were made to create a quality video game.
+What if video game developers could easily have both high performance *and* ultra-realistic graphics without requiring insane GPU power?
 NVIDIA DLSS proposes an incredibly interesting solution.

 ## What is NVIDIA DLSS?